urbit/docs/tutorials/arvo/parsing.md

 In this section we will cover the basic types, parser functions, and parser combinators that are utilized for parsing in Hoon.
-This is not a complete guide to every parsing-related functionality in the standard library, but ought to be sufficient to get started with parsing in Hoon and be equipped to discover the remainder yourself.
+This is not a complete guide to every parsing-related functionality in the standard library (of which there are quite a few), but ought to be sufficient to get started with parsing in Hoon and be equipped to discover the remainder yourself.

-We encourage you to follow along with this section by inputting the commands in dojo.
+We encourage you to follow along with this section by inputting the relevant commands in dojo as they are presented.

 ## Basic types